-You'll want to have a minimum of 4 inches of hair growth from the scalp before we can get you started.
+If you're hair is not afro-textured, you'll want to have a minimum of 4 inches of hair growth from the scalp before we get you started.
 When your hair this short, it's a little more work for the first few months to get them going.
-However, as you watch them grow, it's nice to know cultivated them from such little nappies.
+However, as you watch them grow, it's nice to know cultivated them from such little sprouts.
+For afro-textured hair, about 3" when stretched out is a common starting place.

 How long does my hair need to be before I start new locks?